yaof20/DenseMixer/README.md

 <p align="center">
   <a href="#what-is-densemixer">What is DenseMixer?</a> •
   <a href="#key-features">Key Features</a> •
+  <a href="#experiments">Experiments</a> •
   <a href="#quick-start">Quick Start</a> •
-  <a href="#configuration">Configuration</a> •
-  <a href="#results">Results</a> •
+  <a href="#efficiency">Efficiency</a> •
-  <a href="#citation">Citation</a> •
+  <a href="#citation">Citation</a>
 </p>

 [DenseMixer](https://fengyao.notion.site/moe-posttraining) is a novel MoE post-training technique that empowers MoE training with more precise router gradient estimation, consistently outperforming conventional MoE training in downstream tasks.

 <h3 align="center" id="what-is-densemixer"><i>What is DenseMixer?</i></h3>

 **DenseMixer** addresses the non-differentiable Top-K routing problem in MoE training by implementing a straight-through estimator (STE).
 This enables more precise router gradients by computing outputs from all experts during forward pass for better gradient estimation during backward pass.
+For technical details and mathematical formulation, please refer to our [blog](https://fengyao.notion.site/moe-posttraining).

 ## 🚀 Key Features